chanalee/94470/project.md

 - Be creative when coming up with ideas (do not restrict yourself and explore options)
 - Test out your solutions.
 While it might be a creative idea and it is natural for you, it does not mean that it is intuitive for others
 - Refine, refine, refine!
 The best prototype often comes from designing and reiterating
 - Be flexible with the sources you have.
 While it is good to know which direction you're heading, sometimes it's impossible until you implement it.
-So being able to reposition once things go wrong would be really beneficial
+So being able to reposition once things go wrong would be beneficial
 - Consider your audience!
 Similar to the second point, different audience prefers different ways of communicating so be considerate of that

 ### Updated Data Sources